salilab/saliweb/doc/backend.rst

 *******

 The backend is a set of Python classes that manages jobs after the initial submission.
-This typically runs from a cronjob on our 'modbase' machine, picking up submitted jobs from the frontend, submitting jobs to the cluster and gathering results, and doing any necessary pre- or post-processing.
+This typically runs as a daemon on our 'modbase' machine, picking up submitted jobs from the frontend, submitting jobs to the cluster and gathering results, and doing any necessary pre- or post-processing.